-Unai Emery could very well be heading into his final games in charge of Arsenal.
+Unai Emery has overseen his last game in charge of Arsenal.

 His appointment, following the resignation of long-serving manager Arsene Wenger in May 2018, was lauded by club owner Stan Kroenke as the capture of a “proven winner”.

-With far more experience than Manchester City assistant coach Mikel Arteta – his chief rival candidate for the job – Emery’s background and CV suggested the Gunners’ post-Wenger period would be a lot smoother than what rivals Manchester United experienced when their own legendary manager stepped down.
+With far more experience than Manchester City assistant coach Mikel Arteta – his chief rival candidate for the job at the time – Emery’s background and CV suggested the Gunners’ post-Wenger period would be a lot smoother than what rivals Manchester United experienced after their own legendary manager stepped down.

-But that doesn’t mean there aren’t other viable candidates, each of whom offers a distinct take on one question Emery seems unequipped to answer: what is Arsenal’s best XI?
+Pickings can be quite slim at this time of year when it comes to elite managers, but that doesn’t mean there aren’t viable candidates to replace him, each of whom offers a distinct take on one question Emery seems unequipped to answer: what is Arsenal’s best XI?

 Emery wasn’t a fixed preference for Arsenal when it came to replacing Wenger.
 Rather, he was one of eight different coaches interviewed, and among those candidates was Massimiliano Allegri.